 Beauty brands and social media make a splendid combination.

-NYX is owned by L’Oréal, and its digital strategy has created a strong, almost cult-like online following.
+L’Oréal owns NYX, and its digital strategy has created a strong, almost cult-like online following for their CPG branding efforts.
 The company makes use of user-generated content and launched its own annual Face Awards, an online makeup competition for beauty video bloggers to showcase their skills, with the winner being decided by the audience.
 The competition is a great way to generate buzz about the brand while getting the social media audience invested in the outcome.

 5. Bumble and Bumble / Coveteur